-As noted in question 30, a court could determine that a charter registered as a 'financing lease' is not in fact a financing lease because of its economic characteristics and thereupon recharacterise the charter as a true lease, operating agreement or otherwise, leaving the documented owner to be characterised as the true owner and not a secured party.
+A court could determine that a charter registered as a 'financing lease' is not in fact a financing lease because of its economic characteristics and thereupon recharacterise the charter as a true lease, operating agreement or otherwise, leaving the documented owner to be characterised as the true owner and not a secured party.
 If the documented owner is found to be a true owner, its claim to the vessel would fall behind all creditors.
-In any case where this result would seem to be a significant risk, the parties should structure the deal at the outset to include back-leverage secured by conventional preferred mortgages.

-However, the concerns that drove the creation of section 302A came from the opposite direction, the fears of a title holder that his or her charter would be recharacterised as an unperfected security interest.
+In any case where this result would seem to be a significant risk, the parties should structure the deal at the outset to include backleverage secured by conventional preferred mortgages, however, the concerns that drove the creation of section 302A of the Maritime Act came from the opposite direction, the fears of a titleholder that his or her charter would be recharacterised as an unperfected security interest.